AdobeDocs/developers-animatesdk-docs/Camera_object/Camera_Summary.md

 #### Description

-This object contains all the properties for Camera.
-It allows to simulate a real-life camera.
+This javascript object allows user to access and change properties of camera at any frame in timeline.

 Animators can use the following features that are integral to any motion film.